DA-Shia1/Data-Analysis-Proj-AdvExcel/README.md

 Husein Augar     	USA	          Almond Choco	        $959 	      147

 Performed Analysis using below skills:
-Functions Like Sum, Sumifs,Averageifs, etc.
+1.Functions Like Sum, Sumifs,Averageifs,
-Retrieve data from one table to other using Vlookup,Xloopup, Calculation Of Maximum, Minimum, Total, Average Using Formula Pivot Table & Pivot Chart
+2.Retrieve data from one table to other using Vlookup,Xloopup, 3.Calculation Of Maximum, Minimum, Total, Average Using Formula 4.Pivot Table & Pivot Chart
-Calculated Fields, Measures
+5.Calculated Fields, Measures
-Slicers
+6.Slicers
-Conditional Formating
+7.Conditional Formating
-Data Validation
+8.Data Validation